-Alpha Writer, by Montessorium's Storyboard can be an excellent way for teachers to introduce very young kids to the concept that word building (spelling) empowers them to express their thoughts and ideas -- even in just one or two words -- which can be highly motivating for kids.
+Montessorium: Intro to Words' storyboard can be an excellent way for teachers to introduce very young kids to the concept that word building (spelling) empowers them to express their thoughts and ideas -- even in just one or two words -- which can be highly motivating for kids.
 This app helps kids express themselves and practice building words phonetically and writing sentences, even if their fine motor skills aren't yet ready to compose words or sentences using pencil and paper.
-Introduce kids to the moveable alphabet (and all the sticker pictures available on the app) and encourage them to write anything they'd like -- words, phrases, or a sentence.
+Introduce kids to the movable alphabet (and all the sticker pictures available on the app) and encourage them to write anything they'd like: words, phrases, or a sentence.
 Use the other three activities on the app for more formal letter sounds and spelling practice (and consider playing the "I Spy" game in the classroom with real objects for extra fun).
 It will likely be important to explain to (or remind) kids that letter combinations, such as "oo," "ch," and "ar," work together to form new sounds and build words.Continue reading Show less

 Key Standards Supported